prescriptive-analytics/challenge-docs/docs/api.rst

-``get_region_visited_history(PoiID)``:
+``get_region_visited_history(areaID)``:

-- Args: PoiID - id for the POI
+- Args: areaID - id for the area
-- Return: a 2D list of the visited history of one POI in past 5 days.
+- Return: a 2D list of the visited history of one area in past 5 days.
 Each of the inner 1D list represents the history for one hour.
 The order of the list is chronological, with the earlist time appearing the first in the list.
 [[manID1, manID2, manID3, ...], [manID7, manID8,]]

 ``get_man_visited_history(manID)``:

 - Args: manID
-- Return: a 1D list of the id of the POIs that he/she has visited in past 5 days.
+- Return: a 1D list of the id of the areas that he/she has visited in past 5 days.
 The order of the list is chronological, with the earlist time appearing the first in the list.
-[poiID1, poiID2, ...].
+[areaID1, areaID2, ...].

 ``get_man_visited_history_with_p_infection(manID)``:

 - Args: manID
-- Return: a 2D list of the probabilities of geting infected (from acquantaince contacts and stranger contacts) in the POIs that he/she has visited in past 5 days.
+- Return: a 2D list of the probabilities of geting infected (from acquantaince contacts and stranger contacts) in the areas that he/she has visited in past 5 days.
 The order of the list is chronological, with the earlist time appearing the first in the list.
 This should be corresponding with  ``get_man_visited_history``.
 [[p_acq1, p_stranger1], [p_acq2, p_stranger2], ...]

 ``get_region_contained_man()``:

-- Return: a dictionary with POI id as the key, and the list of manID who live in this POI as the value
+- Return: a dictionary with area id as the key, and the list of manID who live in this area as the value

-``get_region_infected_cnt(poiID)``:
+``get_region_infected_cnt(areaID)``:

-- Args: poiID
+- Args: areaID
-- Return: an int representing the number of infected people in this POI
+- Return: an int representing the number of infected people in this area

 ``get_life_count()``: